Krishnamohan-Yerrabilli/Articles/cl5gvhvja001kt4nvb0sohp38.md

 #### Containers

-Containers are the instance of an image, containers are handled by shim, and containers are also called lightweight VM's
+Containers are the instance of an image, containers are handled by shim, and containers are also called lightweight VMs

 containers provide a high level of security because it does not talk to the host operating system and a container does not know what happens outside of the container